SUPPORT FOR AFFILIATED GRADUATE STUDENTS

 The Henry J. and Carole Pinkney Research Scholarship supports any Boston University undergraduate or graduate student’s research in Jewish Studies.
 Students can request funds to cover travel expenses, conference fees, and other costs directly related to research or professional development.
-Awards are limited to $500 per year, per student and depend on the availability of funding.
+Awards are limited to $500 per year per student and depend on funding availability.
 Applicants should be in good standing and provide a research budget or other expense justification, as well as a letter of endorsement from their advisor.
 Awards are considered on a rolling basis throughout the Academic Year.

 Einhorn Book Award

-The Einhorn Book Award provides support to a Boston University graduate student for the purchase of books in all areas of Jewish Studies, for specific book purchases up to $500 per student per year.
+The Einhorn Book Award provides support to a Boston University graduate student to purchase books in all areas of Jewish Studies, for specific book purchases up to $500 per student per year.
 (Students may request multiple books per application).
 Decisions will be made jointly by the Chair of the Religion Department and the Director of the Elie Wiesel Center for Jewish Studies.